 Overview

-A storm system that came ashore in California at mid-week will cross the southern states today and then spread its precipitation shield into the Mid-Atlantic region from later Sunday into Sunday night.
-The air mass will initially be only marginally cold enough to support snow; however, dynamical cooling in the atmosphere associated with a strong upper level jet streak should result in much more favorable conditions for snow by Sunday night across eastern Pennsylvania, New Jersey, and New York City with at least a few inches on the table.
+A storm system that came ashore in California at mid-week is crossing the southern states and will spread its precipitation shield into the Mid-Atlantic region from later Sunday into Sunday night.
+The air mass will initially be only marginally cold enough to support frozen precipitation; however, dynamical cooling in the atmosphere associated with a strong upper level jet streak should result in more favorable conditions for snow by Sunday night across eastern Pennsylvania, New Jersey, and New York City and up to a few inches are on the table.
 To the south of the PA/MD border, rain is likely to be the predominate precipitation type in the immediate DC metro area with no accumulations expected.
-However, snow and/or ice can mix in across some of DC’s northern suburbs, and the northern part of Maryland that is close to the Pennsylvania border can certainly see a couple of inches of snow.
+However, snow and/or ice can mix in across some of DC’s far northern suburbs, and the northern part of Maryland that is close to the Pennsylvania border and northern Delaware can certainly see some small accumulations.

 While precipitation may begin as a rain and snow mix to the north of the PA/MD border, dynamical cooling in the atmosphere should result in all snow across much of eastern PA, NJ and as far north as the NYC metro by later Sunday night.
-Primarily rain will fall in the DC metro region, but there can be a mix of snow and/or ice in some of its northern suburbs and northern MD can certainly see small snow accumulations.
+Plain rain will fall in the DC metro region, but there can be a mix of snow and/or ice in some of its far northern suburbs…northern MD/northern DE can certainly see some small snow accumulations.
 Map courtesy NOAA, weathermodels.com (Dr. Ryan Maue, X)

 Details

-Low pressure pushed through California at mid-week and will cross over the southern states today as it heads in a general eastward direction towards the Mid-Atlantic coastline where it’ll reach by early Monday.
-There will be beneficial rainfall today across the Deep South and even some severe thunderstorm activity could develop late today in the zone from eastern Texas to Louisiana to southern Mississippi.
+Low pressure pushed through California at mid-week and is now crossing over the southern states as it heads in a general eastward direction towards the Mid-Atlantic coastline where it’ll reach by early Monday.
+There has been beneficial rainfall across the Deep South and even some severe thunderstorm activity across Texas and Louisiana and the risk of severe weather will shift to the southeastern states on Sunday.

 Low pressure will likely be situated just off the Mid-Atlantic coastline by early Monday with precipitation winding down across the Mid-Atlantic region.
 Map courtesy NOAA, weathermodels.com (Dr. Ryan Maue, X)